indieweb/wordpress-indieauth/readme.txt

 Project and support maintained on github at [indieweb/wordpress-indieauth](https://github.com/indieweb/wordpress-indieauth).

 = 3.6.0 =
-* Adopt changes to the living spec as of the September 26, 2020 version.
+* Adopt changes to the living spec as of the November 26, 2020 version.
 * Drop explicit support for response_type=id.
 Endpoint will convert to type code for backcompat until further notice.
 * Change experimental profile return behavior to match newly documented behavior in spec.
 * Support profile and email scopes, to be handled within this plugin.
 * Add additional code comments
 * Remove unique URL code as looking for user URLs is no longer supported
+* Add UUID to tokens as used in the WP5.6 Application Password feature.
+* Add Last IP Accessed to storage as used in the WP5.6 Application Password feature.

 = 3.5.1 =
 * Make Site Health More Explicit